DOI-ONRR/blog-nrrd/src/pages/implementing-mdx/index.md

 ## Using Content Partials
-Typically in react applications components contain content, such as descriptions or commentary on a subject.
-We want to make sure our content managers are able to edit all content without having to edit a reactjs component.
-Most of this is accomplished by having markdown file for all our pages which can be easily updated by our content managers.
+In react applications, components typically contain content, such as descriptions or commentary on a subject.
+We want to make sure our content managers can edit all content without having to edit a reactjs component.
+Most of this is accomplished by having markdown for all our pages which can be easily updated by our content managers.
 The issue that we needed to fix was the content that was repeated on multiple pages or needed to be actually embedded in a react component, for example a layout component.

-In our case we will use the "Contact Us" as our example.
+We will use the "Contact Us" as our example.
 Since this appears on multiple pages throughout our website we didn't want to repeat this content on all our pages, we wanted to make sure we were following the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 Our solution was **Content Partials**.
 These are typical markdown files but are not pages and can be reused just like react components.
 We placed these files in our components directory so that our automated components.js file could export them and we can then easily use them in our markdown files or in a reactjs components.

 #### ContactUs.mdx file
 ```